will-farrell/Engl.105-Unit.3/README.md

 The repository contains three python notebooks, covering basic topics on coding and markdown with Python3, and modules explaining how to use the Pandas package for data analysis.
 There is also a fourth Python notebook which outlines, step by step, how to create your own subset of data from a much larger data base.

-The data included is Hate Crime Statistics based on differnt religious, ethnic, and gender groups
+The data included is Hate Crime Statistics based on different religious, ethnic, and gender groups

 ## Where the data is from
 The first three notebooks have been adapted from the excellent lessons created by the staff at the [Research Hub](https://library.unc.edu/data/) of UNC's Davis Library.
 The fourth notebook was created by me for an assignment in a Jupyter notebook